Juli Mallett

 Summary

 Expert software engineer, architect and researcher with a strong background working on network infrastructure devices and algorithms.
-Frequently involved in debugging customer issues and mentoring of other engineers.
 In-depth knowledge of operating systems, kernel software engineering and C and C++.

 Accustomed working with people with varying degrees of technical literacy and in interdisciplinary environments.
-Work well as an individual contributor or as part of a team.
+Work best as an individual contributor or in leadership roles where I can take a holistic view of the entire system and be centrally-involved in the entire research/development lifecycle.

 Areas of Interest

-Ad-Hoc Networking, Mobile Devices, Embedded Systems, Event Systems, Networking, WAN Optimization, Location-based Data, Scientific Data, Ecology.
+Ad-Hoc Networking, Mobile Devices, Embedded Systems, Event Systems, Networking, WAN Optimization, Location-based Data, Scientific Data, Ecology, Cryptography.

 Languages